-Introduction 3

-Architecture 3

-System Design 4

-Server Side Components 5

-Client Side Components 6

 Introduction

 Risc-KIT (Resilience-Increasing Strategies for Coasts – toolKIT) is a FP7 Project that will deliver ready-to-use methods, tools and management approaches to reduce risk and increase resilience to low-frequency, high-impact hydro-meteorological events.
 The WP1 of the project includes Task 1.3 includes development of a webGIS interface to manage the data that will be made publicly available at the end of the project.
 The database will be kept live after the project conclusion as part of the OpenEarth system maintained by Deltares.
 The database will build on the metadata catalogue developed during the MICORE Project and will now be embedded in the OpenEarth database.
 The database will contain forcing factors (waves, tides, winds, rainfall), observations and hindcast data (from existing ERA-40 and HIPOCAS databases), IPCC climate scenarios, observed impacts and quantitative and qualitative socio-economic, cultural and environmental data.
 To ensure the long-term continuity of the database, the link with continuing efforts like the ISDR-GAR databases, CRED Database and EEA-Clearing House will be pursued.
 This document is about the proposed Architecture, Technology and Planning of this task.